 Miro has been working with the organization for the last 10 years to optimize their Oracle and Microsoft spending, ensuring their environments are properly licensed at the minimum possible costs.
 The organization also uses Miro to manage its Oracle Support Renewals, alleviating their team from having to manage that complicated process.

 The organization’s team is very savvy about their AWS usage, taking advantage of all of the internal tools which AWS provides for cost management.
-They have alerts set up for billing overages, monitor their spending, and take advantage of legacy reserved instances, but as the Director put it, “We weren’t saving the amount that we thought we should, but we didn’t know why.”
+They have alerts set up for billing overages, monitor their spending, and take advantage of legacy reserved instances, but as the Ken put it, “We weren’t saving the amount that we thought we should, but we didn’t know why.”

 The organization’s team had run into one of the most common problems controlling and minimizing its AWS costs.
 AWS provides tools appear to be robust and comprehensive, but they have many blind spots and don’t actually understand their users’ future needs.
 The functionality is split between many different internal AWS tools, and they don’t work together or provide a complete picture of the AWS environment.

 Unlike the internal AWS tools, Miro’s proprietary analytics process reviews an AWS environment’s costs and usage at the most granular level possible, providing an unprecedented level of detail.
 AWS provides this basic data via their Cost & Usage Reports (CUR), but it’s disabled by default, and the output is effectively indecipherable in its raw format.
 AWS doesn’t provide any way to work with this raw data.